elghareny/elghareny/README.md

 <br clear="both">

 <div align="start">
+ I'm a frontend developer.
-  I learned HTML, CSS, JavaScript, and React.js.
-I created dynamic and efficient web applications.<br>
-I'm always looking for Chances to learn and grow my skills.<br>
-I'm striving to develop my skills in the field of web development.<br>
+I created dynamic and efficient web applications.
+Adept at developing clean, maintainable code and improving performance, always looking for Chances to learn and grow my skills, striving to develop my skills in the field of web development.<br>
 </div>

 ###